How to organise home care services without confusion

 - Choose the care and services that best meet your individual needs and preferences

 - Have choice and flexibility in the way the care and services are provided at home

 While you are waiting for your assessment to be complete, research and meet with your preferred provider so you can get started as soon as the assessment is approved.

-When you do meet with a home care provider, keep this checklist of questions handy.
+When you do meet with a home care provider, keep a checklist of questions handy.
 It will help you to gather all the information you need to make an informed decision.